|

 Eight cross country rallies were held throughout the year:

-2002 FIA Cross Country World Cup: Manufacturer's Trophy: Mercedes wins
+2002 FIA World Cup for Cross Country Rallies: Manufacturer's Trophy: Mercedes wins

-In 2003, the MLs win for the forth time!
-Mercedes wins the FIA Cross Country World Cup Manufacturers' Trophy for the forth consecutive time.
-Jpe Strugo receives the third best cross country driver award overall, in production and prototype class.
-Navigator Pascal Larroque receives the second best co-driver award overall, in production and prototypes, while Yves Ferry places third as co-driver.
+4 is the lucky number - In 2003, the MLs win for the fourth time!
+Mercedes wins the FIA Cross Country World Cup Manufacturers' Trophy for the fourth consecutive time.
+Jean Pierre Strugo receives the third best cross country driver award overall, in production and in the prototype class.
+Navigator Pascal Larroque receives the second best co-driver award overall, in production and in prototypes, while Yves Ferry places third as co-driver.
 Team Groine earned a well deserved third place among all teams.
-Individual results and pictures from the 2003 season are on this page.
-The official scores are available on the FIA server at www.fia.com